Cyclic homology of categories of matrix factorizations: Introduction

 \section{Introduction}

 It is classically known that Hochschild homology is a non-commutative analog of differential forms, and in characteristic zero Connes differential corresponds to de Rham differential \cite{HKR}, \cite{FT}, \cite{C}.
-The de Rham cohomology hence should corresponds to periodic cyclic homology.
+The de Rham cohomology hence corresponds to periodic cyclic homology.

-An identification of the de Rham cohomology with periodic cyclic homology for affine smooth schemes was shown by Feigin and Tsygan \cite{FT}, and they also proved that for non-smooth affine schemes the periodic cyclic homology is identified with crystalline cohomology (which in the case of complex numbers is just the singular cohomology for the classical topology).
+An identification of the de Rham cohomology with periodic cyclic homology for affine smooth schemes was shown by Feigin and Tsygan \cite{FT}, and they also proved that for non-smooth affine schemes the periodic cyclic homology is identified with crystalline cohomology (which in the case of complex numbers is just the singular cohomology of the associated topological space).

-Weibel \cite{W2} has shown that if one defines the cyclic homology of schemes of finite type by sheafifying the cyclic complex and then taking $\bR\Gamma$ (as proposed in \cite{W1} and \cite{WG}) one still gets the crystalline cohomoogy.
+Weibel \cite{W2} (see also Weibel and Geller \cite{WG}) has shown that if one defines the cyclic homology of schemes of finite type by sheafifying the cyclic complex and then taking $\bR\Gamma,$ one still gets the crystalline cohomology.

 Keller \cite{Ke2} proved that this version of cyclic homology actually coincides with the cyclic homology of the DG category of perfect complexes on a scheme.
 Therefore, the periodic cyclic homology of $\Perf(X)$ is identified with the crystalline cohomology.